Lumavate-Team/documentation/docs/3-CLI.rst

 Setting up Profiles
 ^^^^^^^^^^^^^^^^^^^

+ Profiles allow users to send commands to a specific organization.
+Most commands in the CLI require a profile.
 Profiles can be setup using the :ref:`Lumavate pre-set command<profile preset configuration>` or using :ref:`your own configuration<profile your own configuration>`.

  You will need to have :ref:`configured an environment<Provisioning Environments>` on your machine through the CLI to configure a profile.